Idiopathic Fibrous Hyperplasia

 Which doctor treats idiopathic fibrous hyperplasia?

-Idiopathic Fibrous Hyperplasia is usually treated by specialists in pediatrician.
+Idiopathic Fibrous Hyperplasia is usually treated by specialists in pediatrician, pediatric urologist.